tinuzz/wp-plugin-trackserver/readme.txt

   admins to manage their own tracks
 * Add shortcode attribute 'gpx' for loading a GPX file directly from an external URL
+* Calculate and store the total distance of a track at the time of upload
 * Code cleanup and inline documentation

 = v1.2 =